 In large part, your behavior during the case will be examined to determine what sort of effort you were willing to put into the case and what sort of deficiencies (if any) were apparent.
 In a recent case, a father living in New Jersey hired our office to represent him in a CPS case involving his teenage son.
 The story is interesting and illustrates just how important communication and commitment to the service plan are in CPS cases.

-Prior to his ex-wife checking herself into a mental health facility in Texas, she flies down to the Houston area with her son to stay with her sister and brother in law.
+Before his ex-wife, checking herself into a Texas mental health facility, she flies down to the Houston area with her son to stay with her sister and brother in law.
 The mother checks herself into a therapy program and enrolls her son in school.
 One problem- our client had no idea any of this was happening.
 He found out about the situation from his former mother in law who was still living in New Jersey.

 Understandably furious, our client sought assistance from the judge in New Jersey who presided over their divorce case.
-While he was able to issue an Order to the mother mandating that she return the child to New Jersey, no additional action was taken on the part of our client.
-A CPS court in Texas notified our client of his son’s pending legal action in Texas but he never responded or contacted CPS.
+While he was able to issue an Order to the mother mandating that she return the child to New Jersey, no additional action was taken on our client.
+A CPS court in Texas notified our client of his son’s pending legal action, but he never responded or contacted CPS.
 CPS was working with the boy’s uncle and aunt to name them managing conservators for the child.

-The steps that we just went through in regard to CPS cases were followed by the court and our client never acknowledged the requests made for him to appear in Texas.
-His excuse, that he had no money to do so was understandable but difficult to make considered his income was solid.
-He ended up hiring us after the initial permanency hearing and prior to attending mediation with CPS and the other persons involved with his son’s case.
+The court followed the steps that we just went through regarding CPS cases, and our client never acknowledged the requests made for him to appear in Texas.
+His excuse that he had no money to do so was understandable but difficult to make, considered his income was solid.
+He ended up hiring us after the initial permanency hearing and before attending mediation with CPS and the other persons involved with his son’s case.

-Being inflexible, unwilling to participate in the process and ignoring attempts to allow his participation had left a mark on his cause.
-At the final trial, we contacted him by phone so that he could present evidence but his failure to abide by the service plan was his demise.
-His parental rights were not terminated but the uncle and aunt were named the primary conservators of the child.
+Being inflexible, unwilling to participate in the process, and ignoring attempts to allow his participation had left a mark on his cause.
+At the final trial, we contacted him by phone to present evidence, but his failure to abide by the service plan was his demise.
+His parental rights were not terminated, but the uncle and aunt were named the child's primary conservators.

 CPS case assistance needed?
 Contact the Law Office of Bryan Fagan, PLLC

-For help with CPS cases and any other type of family law issue please do not hesitate to contact the Law Office of Bryan Fagan, PLLC today.
-Our attorneys are available to meet with you six days week for a free of charge consultation.
-Answering your questions and helping you to problem solve in regard to your case are just a few of the services we offer in these meetings.
+For hPleaseot hesitate to contact the Law Office of Bryan Fagan, PLLC, today.
+Our help with CPS cases and any other type of family law issue attorneys are available to meet with you six days a week for a free of charge consultation.
+Answering your questions and helping you solve problems regarding your case are just a few of the services we offer in these meetings.